Asheville Community Program

 Transitional Living, Level B

-At Level B, the resident lives in a CooperRiis house with live-in staff and continued staff support for life and work goals, social and creative activities, meal planning, budgeting and transportation, while freely moving about in the larger community.
-Residents at Level B also receive weekly individual psychotherapy, planning sessions with a Recovery Coordinator, access to our psychiatrist, if needed, supervised self-administration of medications and college and/or job coaching, as needed.
+At Level B, the resident live in a CooperRiis house with live-in staff and continued staff support for life and work goals, social and creative activities, meal planning, budgeting, and transportation, while freely moving about in the larger community.
+Residents at Level B also receive weekly individual psychotherapy, planning sessions with a Recovery Coordinator, access to our Psychiatrist, if needed, supervised self-administration of medications, and college and/or job coaching, as needed.

 Transitional Living, Level C

 At level C, a resident has moved to his or her own housing yet still receives a limited amount of staff support with life and work goals, access to our psychiatrist, and recovery-oriented social activities.

 Ready and Waiting